 Finance charges and fees on credit card loans, net of amounts that we consider uncollectible, are included in loan receivables and revenue when the finance charges and fees are earned.
-We continue to accrue finance charges and fees on credit card loans until the account is charged-off; however, when we do not expect full payment of billed finance charges and fees, we reduce the balance of our credit card loan receivables by the amount of finance charges and fees billed but not expected to be collected and exclude this amount from revenue.
+We continue to accrue finance charges and fees on credit card loan until the account is charged-off; however, when we do not expect full payment of billed finance charges and fees, we reduce the balance of our credit card loan receivables by the amount of finance charges and fees billed but not expected to be collected and exclude this amount from revenue.
 Total net revenue was reduced by \$732 million, \$645 million and \$796 million in 2015, 2014 and 2013, respectively, for the estimated uncollectible amount of billed finance charges and fees.
-The finance charge and fee reserve totaled \$262 million as of December 31, 2015, compared to \$216 million as of December 31, 2014.
+The finance charge and fee reserve totaled \$262 million as of December 31, 2015.